arangodb/docs/oasis/monitoring-metrics.md

     After the initial login, make sure to change your password.
     {% endhint %}

-   After the initial login, make sure to change your password.
 3. To add a data source, click **Add your first data source** and then do the following:
    - Select **Prometheus**.
    - For **HTTP URL**, enter `http://localhost:9090`.